Dixon Dog Bite Lawyer

 - Pasteurella - a bacteria that usually causes a painful, red infection at the site of the wound.
 This bacteria can also cause swelling in glands and joints.

-- Capnocytophaga - a bacteria that is able to spread easily through breaks in the skin.
+- Capnocytophaga - a bacteria that can spread easily through breaks in the skin.
 Most people infected with this bacteria won’t become sick, but people with weak immune systems may have serious symptoms.

 - MRSA (methicillin-resistant Staphylococcus aureus) - a bacteria that is liable to cause skin, urinary tract, and lung infections as well as other life-threatening symptoms.